Why Proofreaders Are Still Needed in 2025

 Why Proofreaders Are Still Needed

 Proofreading will be necessary as long as we continue to produce written content.
-Although proofreading software and AI are helpful tools, they’re no substitute for a qualified proofreader.
+Although proofreading software and AI are helpful tools, they’re no substitute for a skilled proofreader.

 Only a trained professional can find the mistakes software and AI miss.